lifeofmatsu/matsu-regex-tutorial/develop/gist-template.md

 The `|` operator is notably advantageous within more complex regex patterns, significantly enhancing flexibility by accommodating multiple possible matches.

 ### Character Classes
+Character classes enable matching for any one of several characters, defined within square `[]` brackets.
+For instance, `[a-z]` matches any lowercase letter.
+In the context of our email regex, `[a-z0-9_\.-]` matches any lowercase letter, digit, underscore, period, or dash, which are nigh-ubiquitous characters in the username segment of an email address.

+**Example:**
+- `[aeiou]`: Matches any one lowercase vowel.

 ### Flags